Special Educational Needs and Disabilities

 Click here to read our SEND Policy.

 We acknowledge that parents and carers know their children best and we work closely in partnership with them.
-The SENDCO for our school is Claire Maher, who can be contacted via the school telephone number (020 8980 0580).
+The SENDCOs for our school are Penny Seymour and Sharon Cargill, who can be contacted via the school telephone number (020 8980 0580).

 We ensure our curriculum is matched to our children’s needs by quality first teaching from the class teacher and if needed, by interventions and our additionally resourced provision.
 High quality teaching that is differentiated is the first step in responding to children who have or may have SEND.
 Differentiation means teaching a pupil in ways and at levels, which match their abilities and ways of learning.
 Children make progress at different rates.
 Not all children learn in the same way and need to be taught and/or assessed in different ways.